piotrmaciejbednarski/useme-mcp-server/README.md

 ...

-**Assistant:** Based on the offer details, I recommend applying for Offer 1 because it has a lower competition level and a reasonable budget for entry-level developers.
+**Assistant:** Based on the offer details, I recommend applying for Offer 1 because it has competitive budget and reasonable requirements.

-**User:** Thanks.
-Write me proposal message for this offer.

-**Assistant:** Sure!
-Here's a proposal message you can use:

-...
 ```